-Add filter parameters to Find and Filter actions in Shortcuts
+Add filter parameters to Find and Filter actions in Shortcuts on iPhone or iPad

 After you add a Find or Filter action to your shortcut, you activate filter parameters in the action to narrow down the data set gathered by the action.